 Well, it is understandable that there are rules which have been formulated for the smooth functioning of an organization.
 At the same time, human emotions are to be prioritized a notch above rules, which can be sometimes considered archaic when imposed at the wrong time.
 Companies that keep their rules flexible have higher chances of attracting employees who will be more than happy to go above and beyond their job requirement.
 Give your employees the freedom to choose things for themselves as long as it does not impede on the success of the company.
 When you give them the right amount of freedom, you will find themselves getting more creative and adding more value to the team.

 Civilizations have thrived for thousands of years by communicating properly to each other and have disintegrated when there were gaps in the same, which is why having a proper mechanism to communicate with each other becomes important.
-The entire workforce should be clear about the company’s vision, mission and values.
+The entire workforce should be clear about the company’s vision, mission, and values.
 Understanding what the company stands for makes it easy to run the show without any hiccups.
-Properly communicating the goals, news, successes and future plans makes way for a great company.
+Properly communicating the goals, news, successes and future plans make way for a great company.

 Live the culture: